jerome-trc/biomorph/doc/lumps.md

 As you probably expect, it's illegal for a node to add its own UUID to its neighbours array.

+##### `free_access`

+This is an optional boolean field; if set to true, the node will always be accessible, regardless of the state of the rest of the graph.

 #### `templates` (array)

 As an alternative to defining perks using the fields above, one can also predefine perk node templates.
 A template needs to have a unique `id` field that sets it apart from all other templates, and must also have a `class`.
 You can then define a node in the `perks` array, assign it a template using the `"template"` key, and then give it a UUID, position, and neighbour array.